withoutboats/juliex/README.md

 concurrency primitives and multiple allocations.

 Similar to [romio][romio] - an IO reactor - juliex currently provides no user configuration.
-It exposes only the simplest API possible.
+It exposes the most minimal API possible.

 ## Example
 ```rust